The Airdrie Chamber of Commerce is committed to promote, represent and enhance the interests of Airdrie’s business community.

 The Airdrie Chamber of Commerce is a dynamic, professional organization that provides value to its members by being a strong, enthusiastic, innovative advocate for local business.

-Through collaboration with government and community organizations, the Chamber strives to make Airdrie a desirable, attractive destination for tourists, residence and business.
+Through collaboration with government and community organizations, the Chamber strives to make Airdrie a desirable, attractive destination for tourists, residents and business.

 Growth, Innovation, and Excellence